Eugloh/projectsetup/README.md

 that keep track of the many-to-many relationships between projects and authors and between authors and affiliations.
 Each has two columns, `id1` and `id2`, that contain the `id` numbers of these items.
 Each row of this table describes an association.
-Furthermore, the `projects` package keeps track of the order in which these associations appear so that the automatically generated title pages list authors and affiliations in the correct order.
+Furthermore, the `projectsetup` package keeps track of the order in which these associations appear so that the automatically generated title pages list authors and affiliations in the correct order.
 Users are able to run functions to